 CRM has been used in one form or the other since the dawn of business.
 However, the rise of CRM software has only been gaining traction fairly recently.
 Today, more than 300-400 million people have customer-facing jobs.
 These people have used inefficient legacy systems up till now but times are changing fast.
-According to some estimates, more than 80% of buying process is complete before the client approaches the Sales person.
-More and more businesses are today implementing CRM to succeed in these most demanding time to stay proactive and ahead of competitors.
-This is the reason that CRM vendors like Salesforce.Inc are enjoying annual growth rate of 21 %.
+According to some estimates, more than 80% of the buying process is complete before the client approaches the salesperson.
+More and more businesses today are implementing CRM to succeed in these most demanding times to stay relevant and ahead of competitors.
+This is the reason that CRM vendors like Salesforce.Inc are enjoying an annual growth rate of 21%.
 But do all CRM implementations succeed?

 CRM Implementation Process

-Like any other project, CRM implementation project demands a proper implementation plan in place.
-Not only this every business out there is different and needs to plan the CRM implementation differently.
+Like any other project, CRM implementation demands a proper plan in place.
+Not only this, but every business out there is different and needs to plan the CRM implementation differently.
 We are going to discuss the different CRM implementation methods below.
-These include the age old Waterfall methodology and the Agile approach to CRM implementation.
+These include the age-old Waterfall methodology and the Agile approach to CRM implementation.
 Let’s discuss both of these briefly before we investigate their individual merits and demerits and finally decide which implementation process to adopt.

-To get your CRM implementation right, read our blog CRM implementation strategy
+To get your CRM implementation done right, read our blog on CRM implementation strategy

 Waterfall CRM Implementation Process

-From fixed requirements, the project is designed, then developed and after fair amount of testing it is deployed.
+From fixed requirements, the project is designed, then developed and after a fair amount of testing, it is deployed.
 It is only then that the outcome can be analyzed and measured.
-In a pictorial representation this approach looks like this:
+In a pictorial representation, this approach looks like this: